pgEdge/multicloud-cli/README.md

-# libcloud-cli
+# multicloud-cli

 ![banner](alc-banner2.png)

-The unoffical CLI for [apache-libcloud](https://libcloud.apache.org) to rule the multi-cloud
+Rule the Multi-cloud with this CLI over [apache-libcloud](https://libcloud.apache.org)

 ## Guiding Principles

-  - make it a friendly CLI that is a pretty thin veneer over the apache-libcloud sdk
+  - this CLI is a pretty thin veneer over the apache-libcloud sdk

-  - agnostic field naming across providers such as (metro, location, flavor) instead of (region, avaialability_zone, size)
+  - use agnostic and consistent field naming across providers such as (metro, location, flavor) instead of (region, avaialability_zone, size)

-  - cloud provider specific names will also be provided in the JSON output in case you want to access it that way

   - pure python and KISS